NuevoFoundation/workshops/content/english/pygame-pong/using-repl-it.md

 To build our game, we will use the Pygame library, which provides a set of readymade functionality that we can use to build Pong and its animations.

-## Using Repl.it
+## Using Replit

-Today, you will be using Repl.it to build the Pong game.
+Today, you will be using Replit to build the Pong game.

-If you would like a re-cap on how to use Repl.it, check out the following Python basics [tutorial](https://workshops.nuevofoundation.org/python-basics/repl-it/)
+If you would like a re-cap on how to use Replit, check out the following Python basics [tutorial](https://workshops.nuevofoundation.org/python-basics/repl-it/)

 Next, let's explain further some of the code that has been provided to you in the `main.py` file.